-The Commission is the lead agency for the California Environmental Quality Act (CEQA) and will prepare one Environmental Impact Report (EIR) for CIERCO and Ideol’s proposed wind demonstration projects.
-Staff will develop a separate early consultation and scoping document for both projects that will include a preliminary environmental assessment of affected resources.
+The Commission is the lead agency for CEQA and will prepare an EIR for the CADEMO wind demonstration project.
+Staff will develop a separate early consultation and scoping document that will include a preliminary environmental assessment of affected resources.
 Staff will route a notice through the State Clearinghouse and the public will have 30-days (or potentially longer) to provide public comment on this document.
 Then, staff will prepare a staff report and the Commission will consider, at a public meeting, whether to hire an environmental consultant to prepare an EIR.
 If the Commission approves, staff will prepare a Notice of Preparation (NOP) to solicit further public input on the information gathered during the previous scoping and consultation process.
 Staff will route the NOP through the State Clearinghouse, provide a minimum 30-day public comment period, and convene a public meeting to gather comments for the EIR.
 Staff will then prepare a draft EIR that will include a minimum 60-day public comment period.
 Staff will also convene a public meeting to gather comments on the draft EIR.
 The last step is for the Commission to hold a public meeting to consider whether to certify the final EIR.

 Staff is evaluating two applications for floating offshore wind projects in state waters near Vandenberg Air Force Base.
 These applications are completely independent of the activities within federal waters, which are managed by the Bureau of Ocean Energy Management (BOEM).